Yitzhak-Njenga/Utalii/readme.md

  -javascript
  -jquery
  -chrome browser

 ## project setup instructions
- The project is simple to install,to install the project,follow the following steps.-make an empty folder,clone the repository ising the link below
+Installing the project is simple ,to install the project,follow the following steps.-make an empty folder,clone the repository ising the link below
  -after cloning the repository ,open the cloned folder,inside the folder ,run the index.html file using your favourite browser.

 ### link to the repository